 Treating stroke quickly and effectively is the difference between life and death or permanent disability.
 In recognition that it has met the highest standard for the treatment of stroke patients including speed of treatment and cutting-edge treatment advances, The Brooklyn Hospital Center received Stroke Center designation from the New York State Department of Health (DOH) in 2006.

-In 2011, 2012 and 2013 the Stroke Center was awarded the Gold Plus Achievement Award for high-quality stroke care from the American Heart and Stroke Associations.
-In addition, the program was placed on the Associations' "Honor Roll" for high stroke care performers--one of only three such programs in Brooklyn to receive this recognition.
+In 2011, 2012, 2013 and 2014 the Stroke Center was awarded the Gold Plus Achievement Award for high-quality stroke care from the American Heart and Stroke Associations.

 Stroke is the third leading cause of death in America and the No. 1 cause of adult disability.
 Fully 80% of strokes are preventable!